willmcpherson2/notcord/README.md

 This will serve the app locally and you should be able to follow the link that Rocket printed to your terminal.
 It will probably be something like localhost:8000

+## Database

+The server creates a database file called `database.db`, or uses the existing one.
+This means the database is persistent and you can create your own.
+You can create data manually with the `sqlite3` command:

+    sqlite3 database.db

+A sqlite interpreter will open and you can execute any command you'd like.

+For nicer output, add this to your `~/.sqliterc`:

+    .mode column
+    .headers on

 ## .gitignore